RECAP: REwriting Conversations for Intent Understanding in Agentic Planning: Abstract

-Understanding user intent is essential for effective planning in conversational assistants, particularly those powered by large language models (LLMs) coordinating multiple agents.
-However, real-world dialogues are often ambiguous, underspecified, or dynamic, making intent understanding a persistent challenge.
-Traditional classification-based approaches struggle to generalize in open-ended settings, leading to brittle interpretations and poor downstream planning.
-We propose \name{} (REwriting Conversations for Agent Planning)~\footnote{Code \& Data: \href{https://github.com/megagonlabs/recap}{https://github.com/megagonlabs/recap}}, a new benchmark designed to evaluate and advance intent rewriting, reframing user-agent dialogues into concise representations of user goals. \name captures diverse challenges such as ambiguity, intent drift, vagueness, and mixed-goal conversations.
+Data: \href{https://huggingface.co/datasets/megagonlabs/recap}{https://huggingface.co/datasets/megagonlabs/recap} } (REwriting Conversations for Agentic Planning), a new benchmark designed to evaluate and advance intent rewriting, reframing \textsc{User-Agent} dialogues into concise representations of user goals. \name{} captures diverse challenges such as ambiguity, intent drift, vagueness, and mixed-goal conversations.
 Alongside the dataset, we introduce an LLM-based evaluator that compares planning utility given a user-agent dialogue.
-Using \name, we develop a prompt-based rewriting approach that outperforms baselines.
+Using \name{}, we develop a prompt-based rewriting approach that outperforms baselines, in terms of plan preference.
 We further demonstrate that fine-tuning two DPO-based rewriters yields additional utility gains.
-Our results highlight intent rewriting as a critical and tractable component for improving agent planning in open-domain dialogue systems.
+Our results highlight intent rewriting as a critical and tractable component for improving agentic planning in open-domain dialogue systems.